Croebh/avrae-spells/README.md

 - `name`: The name of the effect to add.
 - `duration`: The duration of the effect.
 Can use variables defined in a Meta tag.
 - `effects`: The effects to add (see `add_effect()` in [scripting](https://avrae.io/cheatsheets/aliasing) docs).
 Can use variables defined in a Meta tag.
+- `end` (Optional): Whether the effect should tick on the end of the turn, rather than start.

 ### Roll
 ```ts